Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Transport Behavior

-We consider the results for highly magnetized particles with~$r_g=0.006\,L_x$, which are plotted in Figure~\ref{fig:conditional}.
+We consider the results for highly magnetized particles with~$r_g=0.006\,L_x$ that are plotted in Figure~\ref{fig:conditional}.
 Firstly,~$r_M$ increases as the duration of the excursions increases, due to longer trajectories having more opportunities for resonant curvature scattering.
-Also,~$r_M$ increases as the perpendicular displacement increases, indicating that resonant curvature scattering enables cross-field transport \citep{Lemoine2023,Kempski2023}, which leads to enhanced perpendicular displacement in synergy with chaotically separating field lines \citep{Boozer2012,Huang2014}.
-On the other hand, excursions with small~$r_M$ due to magnetic mirroring, exhibit very small perpendicular displacements, even after intermediate durations~$\Delta t\sim 1\,L_x/c$.
-This indicates that magnetic mirroring inhibits perpendicular transport, as particles are confined in the mirroring structure of the magnetic field.
+Also,~$r_M$ increases as the perpendicular displacement increases, indicating that resonant curvature scattering enables cross-field transport \citep{Lemoine2023,Kempski2023}, which leads to enhanced perpendicular displacement in synergy with chaotically separating field lines \citep{Huang2014}.
+On the other hand, excursions with small~$r_M$ due to magnetic mirroring exhibit very small perpendicular displacements, even after intermediate durations~$\Delta t\sim 1\,L_x/c$.
+This indicates that magnetic mirroring inhibits perpendicular transport, as particles are confined in the coherent mirroring structures of the magnetic field.
 Analogous to Section~\ref{sec:reversals}, regions with a weak field and large curvature likely exhibit a high degree of chaotic field line separation, which enhances cross-field transport, while regions with a strong field and small curvature are composed of ordered field line bundles, which enhances confinement by magnetic mirroring.

-The overlaid probability density~$p(\Delta X_\perp^2|\Delta t)$ in Figure~\ref{fig:conditional} indicates a predominance of confinement by magnetic mirroring on intermediate time scales, which leads to the indicated subdiffusive scaling of returned particles, and explains the diminished perpendicular transport for~$r_g<0.098\,L_x$ compared to the field line case.
-As energy increases particles become less magnetized, which reduces the effectiveness of magnetic mirroring and increases cross-field transport.
+The overlaid probability density~$p(\Delta X_\perp^2|\Delta t)$ in Figure~\ref{fig:conditional} indicates a predominance of confinement by magnetic mirroring on intermediate time scales, which leads to the indicated subdiffusive scaling of returned particles and explains the diminished perpendicular transport for~$r_g\lesssim0.049\,L_x$ compared to the field line case shown in Figure~\ref{fig:rdc-perp}.

-While our observation on the role of magnetic mirroring and perpendicular transport appear to differ from \cite{Lazarian2021} and \cite{Hu2022}, who describe perpendicular transport as arising from a synergy of magnetic mirroring and Richardson-like separation of field lines, one must keep in mind that they study compressible MHD turbulence over a range of sonic and Alfvén Mach numbers, in contrast to our incompressible case.
-Also, perhaps more importantly, the perpendicular superdiffusion discussed by these authors refers to the growth of distances between pairs of particles, in contrast to the displacement of single particles studied here.